tgteacher/BigData-LA2/ASSIGNMENT.md

 through ALS collaborative filtering, similarly to the example at http://spark.apache.org/docs/latest/ml-collaborative-filtering.html The training ratio must be 80% and the test ratio must be 20%.
-The random seed used to sample the training and test set (passed to `DataFrame.randomSplit`) must be an argument of the script.
+The random seed used to sample the training and test sets (passed to `DataFrame.randomSplit`) must be an argument of the script.
 The following parameters must be used in the ALS optimizer:
 - maxIter: 5